- The SPGS journey

-For the V and VI, we are delighted to offer a school directed course in drama and theatre studies.
+For the V and VI (Years 10 and 11), we are delighted to offer a school directed course in drama and theatre studies.
 The course gives pupils the opportunity to explore a broad range of theatrical genres and develop their performance skills through devised drama and the realisation of several play texts.
 These will include a Shakespeare play, nineteenth-century naturalism, political plays such as Our Country’s Good by Timberlake Wertenbaker and at least one contemporary text by a leading new playwright.
-Close study of theatrical practitioners such as Stanislavski, Max Stafford Clark and Kneehigh Theatre Company will enhance the girls’ understanding of the vast spectrum of theatrical forms and the potential possibilities of theatre.
+Close study of theatrical practitioners such as Stanislavski, Max Stafford Clark and Kneehigh Theatre Company will enhance students’ understanding of the vast spectrum of theatrical forms and the potential possibilities of theatre.

-Study includes: theatre history, text in performance, live theatre analysis, devising, the work of theatre practitioner Antonin Artaud, Antigone by Euripides, A Servant to Two Masters by Carlo Goldoni, Yerma by Federico Lorca and various other texts.
+In the VII and VIII (Years 12 and 13), students follow the AQA syllabus which offers a diverse and challenging programme of study designed to inspire students and develop their understanding through practice.
+Their studies include: theatre history, text in performance, live theatre analysis, devising, the work of theatre practitioners Antonin Artaud, Complicité and Gecko.
+Play study includes Antigone by Euripides, A Servant to Two Masters by Carlo Goldoni, Yerma by Federico Lorca, Found in the Ground by Howard Barker and various other texts.